Top Price Fixing, Bid Rigging, and Anti-Trust Defense Attorney

 - Complementary Bidding

-Bid Suppression is when two competitors would usually bid for a contract, but one refrains from bidding to guarantee the contract for the other company.
+Bid Suppression is when two competitors usually bid for a contract.
+The competitors then agree that on a specific bid, one of them will refrain from bidding to guarantee the contract for the other company.

-Bid-Rigging is basically a way for businesses to get more profit out of the entity that is creating the contracts.
-Instead of two companies driving prices down by both bidding low for a contract, instead they alternate bids that are higher, securing higher profits for both of them out of each contract.
+Bid-Rigging is basically a way for businesses to get more profit out of the entity that is creating the bid.
+Instead of two companies driving prices down by both bidding low for a contract, instead, the companies alternate bids that are higher, securing higher profits for both of them in the long run.

-Learn More About Bid-Rigging And Antitrust Laws From Chicago’s Premier Antitrust Lawyer
+Learn More About Bid-Rigging Laws From Chicago’s Leading Anti-Trust Lawyer

 Bid Rigging can cause businesses huge losses and negatively impact the livelihood of the owners of those businesses.
 The businesses themselves can even fail due to the increased prices caused by the bid-rigging.

 On top of the implications for businesses, Bid-Rigging also has huge impacts on the consumers themselves.
 Bid-Rigging causes contracts to cost substantially more for businesses, which in turn reduces their profit margins on projects.
-This can cause them to increase prices on goods and services in order to make up for the reduction in profit margin, costing consumers more for the same goods and services.
+This can cause them to increase prices on goods and services in order to make up for the reduction in profit margin.
+In the end, this costs consumers more for the same goods and services.

-As one of the most common violations of antitrust laws, anyone can fall prey to Bid-Rigging.
-If you have fallen victim to a Bid-Rigging violation, call Attorney Michael J. Petro at 312-913-1111 to get the antitrust legal service you need.
+As one of the most common violations of antitrust laws, anyone can fall prey to a charge Bid-Rigging.
+If you have been charged or are being investigated for a Bid-Rigging violation, call Attorney Michael J. Petro at 312-913-1111 to get the antitrust legal service you need.